Dateonic/Databricks-Asset-Bundles-tutorial/README.md

 Databricks Asset Bundles tutorial

 In this tutorial you'll learn about
-- What are Databricks Asset Bundles (DABs)
+- How to run Python and SQL files with all-purpose compute
-- What are they used for
+- How to pass local and global parameters in DABs
-- Basic setup
+- How to do a for_each loop in DABs
-- First workflow created through bundles
+- How to run multiple jobs in one main workflow

 Useful links: